Andrew Chen has recently published a pretty valid point on most advice on whether OKRs are appropriate for pre-Product–Market Fit startups.

 Every blog post / book on business processes — OKRs, (…) — almost need [sic] a label to describe the stage of [company] the ideas are for.

-The argument regarding OKR literature is strong, and I recognise myself in it (no, I’m not so vain as to thing this post is about me).
+The argument regarding OKR literature is strong, and I see myself in it.
 My 2-part series on OKRs does present a narrow view, centered on the experience it stemmed from — post-Product–Market Fit, B2B product company.
 But is it still fair to say OKRs are harmful for early stage startups?

-I responded to Andrew making my case for OKRs to be not only appropriate but particularly helpful to early stage startups.
+I responded to Andrew making my case for OKRs to be particularly helpful to early stage startups.

 I don’t think that makes OKRs harmful per se, but context is indeed key — and I’m saying this with a guilty consciousness.
 I’ve recently published a piece on OKRs that had some traction but I do admit it’s heavily biased by the experience I had (post-Product–Market Fit B2B startup).
 However, if you adapt the cycle time and your choice of objectives to the company stage, what makes OKRs bad for an early stage startup?
 The way I see it, OKRs are a great framework to bring focus (vs trying to be all over the place), and a company can benefit from that at any stage (particularly pre-Product–Market Fit).João Pedro Craveiro on LinkedIn

-There’s only so much one can convey in a LinkedIn comment, so let’s look at the 6+1 pieces of advice from my original blog post series through the lens of an early stage startup (or an early stage product inside an organisation).
+There’s only so much one can convey in a LinkedIn comment.
+Let’s look at the 6+1 pieces of advice from my original blog post series through the lens of an early stage startup (or an early stage product inside an organisation).
 Consider this a shot at redemption from the post-Product–Market Fit focus of the original piece (still with a bit of B2B bias to it, though).

 #0 – Shared, Cross-functional Objective